dseeni/dotfiles-1/README.md

 sudo pip install flake8 python-language-server
 ```

-- Ensure you have the python3 neovim interface installed, if you want to use neovim
+- Ensure you have the python3 neovim interface installed
 ```
 pip3 install neovim
 ```

-- Ensure you have JS/TS language server and eslint requirements installed
+- Ensure you have yarn (for coc.nvim) and eslint (for ALE) installed
 ```
-sudo npm install -g eslint eslint-config-tomjwatson javascript-typescript-stdio typescript-language-server typescript
+sudo npm install -g yarn eslint eslint-config-tomjwatson
 ```

 ## Installation